arduino/docs-content/content/hardware/03.nano/boards/nano-r4/features.md

 <FeatureDescription>
 The Arduino Nano R4 features the powerful Renesas RA4M1 microcontroller with a 32-bit Arm® Cortex®-M4 core running at 48 MHz.
-Its classic Nano form factor ensures compatibility with countless accessories, while modern features like USB-C®, CAN bus, and Qwiic I²C connector make it a versatile choice for embedded, automation, and prototyping projects.
+Its Nano family board form factor ensures compatibility with countless accessories.
+At the same time, modern features like USB-C®, CAN bus and an onboard Qwiic connector make it a versatile choice for embedded, automation and prototyping projects.
 </FeatureDescription>

 <FeatureList>